 Caffeine stimulates the matrix cells in a healthy hair follicle and may promote hair growth (11).
 Caffeine’s antioxidants reduce water loss and increase the production of healthy hair cells (12).
 It also has growth-promoting effects on hair (13).

-What Factors Can Stop Your Hair Growth?
+What Factors Can Interfere With Hair Growth?